 Children in Nursery practise mark making and writing their names daily in preparation for Reception.
 It is important that your child has support at home to make marks so that they gain muscle control and develop their pencil grasp.
 We begin to do this by encouraging mark making on a large and small scale and using our fingers in different ways to manipulate materials and media such as stickers and threading beads.
-We then look at and talking about the shapes in our letters, feeling the movements that are made when writing, tracing shapes and beginning to form letters.
+We then look and talk about the shapes in our letters, feeling the movements that are made when writing, tracing shapes and beginning to form letters.

 As children begin to write their names we explore and discuss the sounds in their own name.
 To help to remember these we use different rhymes for formation (shown below) and we also sing and use the actions in Jolly Phonics to link each letter and it's sound.